MicrosoftDocs/sql-docs/azure-sql/managed-instance/monitoring-with-dmvs.md

 ## Monitoring connections

-You can use the [sys.dm_exec_connections](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-connections-transact-sql) view to retrieve information about the connections established to a specific server and managed instance and the details of each connection.
+You can use the [sys.dm_exec_connections](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-connections-transact-sql) view to retrieve information about the connections established to a specific managed instance and the details of each connection.
 In addition, the [sys.dm_exec_sessions](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-sessions-transact-sql) view is helpful when retrieving information about all active user connections and internal tasks.

 The following query retrieves information on the current connection: